arishma108/Weather-Bot/README.md

 # Weather-Bot
-RASA for NLP-Building a chatbot which will provide us with weather updates of cities around the world
+Building a chatbot which will provide us with weather updates of cities around the world